pdjonov/vec3.net/Content/posts/2025-09-01-rendering-an-infinite-grid.md

         The preview image of the grid in this post is now interactive (on most browsers).
 Click around to see the algorithm outlined below in action.
 ---

 I've been working on a little VR project for a while, and one of the first things I needed at the start was something to _stand_ on.
 So I made an infinite grid to be my floor.
-Here's what it looks like.
+Here's what it looks like and how it's made.

 <script>
 	sketch3d.load(class extends sketch3d.webglSketch {